‘I look forward to joining the team’ - Minnesota United’s Kamara confirms Sierra Leone return | Goal.com

 ‘I look forward to joining the team’ - Minnesota United’s Kamara confirms Sierra Leone return

-Kei Kamara has confirmed his return to the Sierra Leone senior national team ahead of their 2022 Africa Cup of Nations qualification versus Nigeria.
+Kei Kamara has confirmed his return to the Sierra Leone senior national team ahead of their 2022 Africa Cup of Nations qualification games against Nigeria.

 In a statement released by the player per BBC Sport, the former Norwich City man expressed his delight getting a recall from coach John Keister, while vowing to do his best to ensure the West African nation is represented at the biennial African football showpiece.